Case Study | 1. Hand Numbness & Spine Disease

 For years my father had complained of intermittent numbness and tingling in his hands (and sometimes feet), usually in 1 or 2 specific locations.

-From the perspective of Fiat Medicine, he had many potential contributing factors.
+From the perspective of modern medicine, he had many potential contributing factors.

 Years of physical labor with repetitive motions